hiomgupta/anomaly-detection/README.md

    ```
    Upload the generated `malicious_test_doc.pdf` to the dashboard to watch the system instantly intercept the payload, tank the score to 0, and trigger a critical rejection!

----
-*Built for the Kanara Bank Fraud Intelligence Team.*
-# Intelligent Banking Document Fraud Detection System

-This repository contains the full-stack implementation of the Canara Bank Hackathon project.
-The system uses a FastAPI backend with Python-based forensic modules (EasyOCR, OpenCV, PyPDF2) and a maximalist, atmospheric React frontend.

-## 🚀 Running the Application Locally
-.\start.ps1